1. The Convergence Finding

 6. What This Means

-Finding 1 (strong): Mechanical features dominate the feature importance hierarchy.
+Finding 1 (moderate): Mechanical features dominate the feature importance hierarchy.
 When both baseline and mechanical features are available, the model assigns zero importance to baseline features and relies exclusively on mechanical features.
 SHAP values measure marginal predictive contribution — the model has determined that body-pose features carry signal that game-state metadata does not.
 This finding carries a caveat: the baseline is six weak metadata proxies, not a properly specified event-data model.
 The dominance would need to replicate against shot location + xG + body part to support the stronger claim that mechanical features carry signal that event data does not.

 Finding 2 (moderate): The direction of the effect is consistently positive.
 All four model types show improvement in AUC-ROC when mechanical features are added.
 The mean improvement (+0.056) is modest but directionally consistent across all classifier families.

-The convergence with Van Haaren et al. is the finding that carries the most weight.
+The convergence with Schepers et al. is the finding that carries the most weight.
 Two independent analyses — different actions, different data, different research groups — produce the same structural result: when skeletal features are available, the model prefers them.
 The replication across these independent axes is how structural claims accumulate evidential weight.

 7. Next Steps